AdobeDocs/campaign-classic.en/help/platform/using/adobe-campaign-workspace.md

 >[!NOTE]
 >
 >Enumerations (also known as 'itemized lists') are managed by the administrator via the **[!UICONTROL Administration > Platform > Enumerations]** section.
-For more on this, refer to [Manage enumerations](../../platform/using/managing-enumerations.md).
+For more on this, refer to [Managing enumerations](../../platform/using/managing-enumerations.md).

 ### Default units {#default-units}